salesking/king_dtaus/README.markdown

 * Jan Kus - https://github.com/koos

 This gem used https://rubygems.org/gems/DTAUS as a starting point.
-It was disected, turned into a real class structure, bugs where fixed and of course a full test suite ensures its functionality.
+It was disected, turned into a real class structure, bugs were fixed and of course a full test suite ensures its functionality.

 Copyright (c) 2009-2011 Georg Leciejewski (SalesKing), Jan Kus (Railslove), released under the MIT license